Advanced Search enables you to form and combine search sets. For example:

 This feature allows you to save your search queries to a search history file that you can retrieve and open at a later date.

-Click the Save History / Create Alert button to go to the Save Search History page where you can save your work to the host server or to your local workstation.
+Click the Save History / Create Alert button to go to the Save Search History overlay dialog where you can save your work to the host server or to your local workstation.

 You can save up to 40 search sets from the Search History table.
-A search history contains the search query and the selected limits for each search query.
-For example:
+A search history contains the search query and the selected settings for each search query.

-Note: Alerting is not available for searches that you created from an All Databases search in Web of Knowledge.
+Note: Alerting is not available for searches that you created from an All Databases.
 When you go to the Search History page after performing an All Databases search, the button is simply called Save History".

 Open Saved History